How Cost Efficient is Your Pet Door?

 Speaking of vinyl, do you have a vinyl slider?
 Vinyl sliders and aluminum sliding dog door inserts typically do not mate very well.

 The difference between aluminum and vinyl (besides the more obvious metallurgical composition differences) lies within the thickness of the tracks.
 Most aluminum tracks come to about an 1” in thickness, while vinyl tracks often sit between an 1.5” – 1.75” in thickness.
 While you can always shim (see: wedge) an aluminum door into a vinyl slider, the best bet is to go with a vinyl sliding door dog door insert.

 If all you care about is durability then you should buy a rigid flap pet door.
 Rigid flaps typically never wear out (though sometimes associated hardware like springs or hinges will).

 However, every year we get calls from people whose pets suffered pinching from a rigid flap pet door.
 Some of these injuries are minor, serving mainly to scare the pet.
 Other times the injuries can be quite severe including one memorable call from a fellow whose greyhound was 'de-gloved' (his term) by a popular brand of pet door employing a rigid flap.

 How does that happen?
 Your pet is on his way out when something startles or scares him.
 His reaction may be to pull back sharply and, if the flap is rigid and it's a paw sticking out, the flap won't give and pinches.
 Scared, the pet may just pull harder.

 The flexible flap is always a safe alternative and that's an important consideration for most of us.
 The best doggies doors out there should not hurt your dog!

 So is that it?

-Well…no. There is one pet door on the market that offers a flexible flap so durable it is backed by a 15 year warranty.
-The flap is called ‘the Endura Flap’ and you can see all of the installation options offered in the Endura Flap line here.
+Well...no.
+Only one pet door on the market is the best insulated dog door and is backed by a 15 year warranty.
+It's called 'the Endura Flap' and you can see all of the installation options offered in the Endura Flap line.